FlexPwr/bess-optimizer/README.md

 The formulation includes a number of abbreviations, below is a short list with explanations:

-DAA         Day-ahead Auction.
+DAA:         Day-ahead Auction.
 In the German case this is the EPEX Day-ahead auction which takes place at 12:00h on the day before delivery.

-IDA          Intraday Auction.
+IDA:         Intraday Auction.
 In the German case this is the EPEX Intraday auction which takes place at 15:00h on the day before delivery.

-IDC          Intraday Continuous Market.
+IDC:         Intraday Continuous Market.
 Opens at 15:00h on the day before delivery and closes 5 minutes before delivery.

-ID1          The volume-weighted average price of all trades in a specific contract on the Intraday Continuous market.
+ID1:         The volume-weighted average price of all trades in a specific contract on the Intraday Continuous market.

-SOC[q]       State of Charge of a Battery at quarter q.
+SOC[q]:      State of Charge of a Battery at quarter q.

-CHA[q]       Charge rate of a Battery at quarter q.
+CHA[q]:      Charge rate of a Battery at quarter q.

-DIS[q]       Discharge rate of a Battery at quarter q.
+DIS[q]:      Discharge rate of a Battery at quarter q.